 However, this ability is also one of our greatest downfalls.
 It is all too easy to overthink and make situations worse than they actually are.

-The source of most of the unhappiness in our lives is a result of our thinking.
+The source of most of the unhappiness in our lives is the result of our thinking.
 We cannot control events, what happens, happens.
 It is our response to these events that we do control.

 It is here that we must focus our attention.
 We have the ability to accept the events for what they are to rail against them and wallow in anger or self-pity.

 Worrying about the future is one of the many counter-productive habits we have.
 If you observe animals, you will notice that they are engrossed in the moment.
-There is no thought of what might come, the moment is all that matters for them.
+There is no thought of what might come, the moment is all that matters to them.

 The curse of humanity is that we have the ability to look into the future and ponder what may or may not happen.
-Sometimes, this is beneficial, most of the time it is unhelpful.
+Sometimes, this is beneficial, but most of the time it is unhelpful.

 It’s better to accept that the future is undecided.
 Anything can, and will, happen.
 Doing your best in the present is all that you can ever do.

-We must accept what comes our way and face up to when it does.
+We must accept what comes our way and face up to it when it does.
 Marcus puts it best when he says the following: